Iancheung228/Iancheung228.github.io/_posts/2023-12-21-Batchnorm.md

 bnmeani = hpreact.mean(0, keepdim=True)
 bnstdi = hpreact.std(0, keepdim=True)
 hpreact = bngain * (hpreact - bnmeani) / bnstdi + bnbias # each neuron will be unit gauusian for this batch of data
-# running mean to use in validation, these running also get updated in trainning phase, but these do not require any gradient
+# running mean to use in validation, these running also get updated in training phase, but these do not require any gradient
 with torch.no_grad():
   bnmean_running = 0.999 * bnmean_running + 0.001 * bnmeani
   bnstd_running = 0.999 * bnstd_running + 0.001 * bnstdi